Tax Preparer Fraud Is Rampant

-Are the taxpayers themselves innocent victims of these scams?
-Sometimes.
-If they read their own return before signing they certainly are aware of the fraud.
+If more traditional preparer schemes, the taxpayers are responsible if they read their own return before signing they certainly are aware of the fraud.
 The IRS generally does not prosecute the individual taxpayers – there are simply too many of them in the typical preparer scheme.
 But they do randomly target a few for prosecution and generally make all of them pay back the money.

 The IRS pays cash rewards to people with inside information about tax fraud.
 That means if you work for a bad tax preparer or are a customer of one, you may be entitled to a reward.
 Almost every year fraudulent return preparers are on the IRS’ “Top 10” list of scams.

 The IRS Whistleblower Program requires that you have inside or “original source” information about someone cheating the IRS.
 If the taxes, penalties, interest and other amounts in dispute exceed $2 million, and a few other qualifications are met, the IRS will pay 15 percent to 30 percent of the amount collected.
 If the case deals with an individual, his or her annual gross income must be more than $200,000.

 The IRS also has an award program for whistleblowers in smaller cases.
 The awards through this program are less, with a maximum award of 15 percent up to $10 million.